sdpjswl/ASJExpandableTextView/README.md

 @property (assign, nonatomic) BOOL placeholderUsesFullViewHeight;
 ```

 Determines whether the placeholder view is spread over the whole text view or is shown at the top left corner like usual.
-Details to `NO`.
+Defaults to `NO`.

 ```objc
 @property (nullable, copy) DoneTappedBlock doneTappedBlock;